woocommerce/automatewoo-referral-coupons-for-subscriptions-with-no-initial-payment/README.md

 # AutomateWoo - Referral coupons for subscriptions with $0 initial payment

 Add support for subscriptions with a $0 initial payment to AutomateWoo referral coupons.
-The referral coupon is removed after the first subscription payment that is >$0.
+The referral coupon is removed after the subscription's first renewal payment.

+A note is added to the subscription when a referral coupon is removed.

+**Please note:** Activating this plugin will prevent referral coupons from working on non-subscription orders.

 ## Minimum Requirements
 * PHP 5.4+